hytest-org/hytest/environment_set_up/JupyterForward.md

       > conda install -c conda-forge jupyter-forward
       ```
 Anaconda provides the option for multiple virtual environments and configurations.
 It does not
-matter which one is active when you install `jupyter-forward`.
-You just need to have that
+matter which one is active when you install `jupyter-forward` ( the "base" or some other).
+You
-enviroment active when you attempt to launch the command later.
+just need to have that enviroment active when you attempt to launch the command later.

 ## 3) Launch Server